June-Skeeter/Module4_GEOS270/docs/Application_Part3.md

 Our criteria for land areas at risk for flooding are:
 * Land at or below 10 m elevation **and** within 1km of the coastline.

-I have crated a model to do this part for you.
+I have created a model to do this part for you.
 In order to identify the land areas in Port Alberni at risk for inundation, the model is set up to do four tasks:

 **1**{: .label .label-red } Reclassify the PA_DEM to identify all the areas under 10m elevation.
 See this link for info on the [Reclassify tool](https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-analyst/reclassify.htm).